methnen/m-chart/README.md

 **Note:** Starting with version 1.8 the Chart.js library is no longer on the 2.x.x branch which introduces some [breaking changes](https://www.chartjs.org/docs/latest/migration/v3-migration.html).
 This will probably only affect you if you were modifying the default Chart.js behavior in some way.

-**Note:** Starting with version 1.7 Highcharts is no longer included with this plugin by default.
-If you'd still like to use the features that require Higcharts please install the [M Chart Highcharts Library](https://github.com/methnen/m-chart-highcharts-library/) plugin before installing this update.

 **Accessibility:** M Chart targets WCAG 2.1 Level AA.
 Charts on the front end include a visually-hidden data table for screen-reader users, and a `Color Blind Safe` theme is bundled.
 Screen-reader users entering chart data should use the CSV Import feature — the spreadsheet widget has partial keyboard support but CSV import is fully accessible.

 For full documentation please see the [Documentation](https://docs.mch.art/).